Instructions for enabling JavaSript can be found

 The auction webcast program runs well over Dialup, ADSL, Cable, GPRS and mobile broadband,

 however people using the Internet via satellite may experience unworkable delays, dropouts

-service over satellite links but the transmission delays can make live bidding impractical.
+Unfortunately the transmission delays on some satellite Internet systems can make live bidding impractical.